-You’d never know it with a heat index of 99° here in the Ozarks earlier this week, but, according to the calendar, Fall has finally arrived.
+You’d never know it with temps like those here in the Ozarks earlier this week, but, according to the calendar, Fall has finally arrived.
 You can probably guess, with temperatures like that, I couldn’t be happier about it.
-I’m ready for crisp, Autumn air, cozy sweaters, fuzzy socks, and fall-spiced goodies.
+I’m ready for crisp, autumn air, cozy sweaters, fuzzy socks, and fall-spiced goodies.
 So, even though it was in the upper 80s here the other day, I couldn’t help but celebrate the arrival of the season with this delicious caramel apple cobbler.

 A cobbler, technically, is a fruit pie with a crust only on top.
 I’ve seen many variations of cobbler crusts—from handmade pie-crust to store-bought canned biscuits—but this cake-like version was new to me.
 I’m glad I gave it a try, though, because it had a wonderfully soft, rich texture with chewy, almost crisp edges.
 Not only did it taste amazing, but I was also pleasantly surprised at how quick and simple it was.

 So, even if, like me, you’re still not-so-patiently waiting for the mercury to drop in your neck of the woods, embrace autumn by baking up a caramel apple cobbler over the weekend and thinking of cooler temperatures, colorful foliage, and cozy clothes… after all, we’ll be covered in snow before we know it.

 Here’s what you’ll need: